 Hear Every Gurgle: Two-Way Audio & Sound Activation (VOX)

-Two-way audio, or “talk-back” functionality, is a game-changer.
+Two-way audio, or “talk-back” functionality, is a major upgrade.
 It allows you to speak to your baby through the monitor, offering comfort or gentle reminders without having to physically enter the room.
 This can be particularly useful for soothing a restless baby or communicating with a caregiver.

 Sound activation, often labeled VOX (Voice Activated Exchange), means the monitor only transmits sound (or activates the screen) when it detects noise in the nursery.
 This prevents constant background static and conserves battery life, letting you focus on your own activities until your baby genuinely needs you.